-- 1. Unless travel is authorized herein, Step 1 and Step 2 grievance meetings will be conducted electronically.
-Where the parties are co-located, at the option of either party, the meetings may be held face-to-face; however no local travel is authorized for such meetings. - 2.
-The management official conducting a local institutional grievance meeting under Article 42, Section 3, may opt for a meeting by telephone or other electronic means.
-If the Employer elects to hold a local institutional grievance meeting face-to-face, the Employer will pay the travel and per diem expenses for one (1) steward appointed by the Chapter that filed the grievance to attend the meeting. - 3.
+- Unless travel is authorized herein, Step 1 and Step 2 grievance meetings will be conducted electronically.
+Where the parties are within the commuting area, at the option of either party, the meetings will be held face-to-face; however no local travel is authorized for such meetings. - The management official conducting a local institutional grievance meeting under Article 41, Section 3 may opt for a meeting by telephone or other electronic means.
+If the Employer elects to hold a local institutional

+- grievance meeting face-to-face, the Employer will pay the travel and per diem expenses for one (1) steward appointed by the Chapter that filed the grievance to attend the meeting. - 3.
 One (1) steward may attend mass grievance and streamlined grievance meetings held pursuant to Article 41, subsections 4 and 5.
 The Employer will reimburse travel and per diem for the steward appointed by the Chapter that filed the grievance to attend the Step 3 grievance meeting.
 If the hearing official for Step 2 is an Executive, the Employer will reimburse travel and per diem for the steward to attend the Step 2 grievance meeting.
 By mutual agreement of the local parties, the Step 3 meeting (or Step 2 if an Executive conducts the meeting) may be held via telephone or other electronic means. - 4.
-For employee appraisal grievance meetings: - (a) One (1) steward may attend employee appraisal grievance meetings held pursuant to Article 41, subsection 6C. - (b) The Employer will reimburse travel and per diem for the steward appointed by the Chapter that filed the grievance to attend the Step 3 grievance meeting.

-- (c) The Step 2 meeting will be held telephonically or by other electronic means unless the participants are in the commuting area of the Step 2 meeting. - (d) The grievant/Union may elect that the Step 2 meeting be held face-to-face for appraisal Grievances.
+For employee appraisal grievance meetings: - (a) One (1) steward may attend employee appraisal grievance meetings held pursuant to Article 41, Subsection 6C. - (b) The Employer will reimburse travel and per diem for the steward appointed by the Chapter that filed the grievance to attend the Step 3 grievance meeting. - (c) The Step 2 meeting will be held telephonically or by other electronic means unless the participants are in the commuting area of the Step 2 meeting. - (d) The grievant/Union may elect that the Step 2 meeting be held face-to-face for appraisal grievances.
 In that case, the Employer will reimburse travel and per diem for the steward appointed by the Chapter that filed the grievance to attend the Step 2 meeting.
-The Step 3 meeting will then be held telephonically or by other electronic means unless the participants are in the commuting area of the Step 3 meeting. - (e) If the hearing official for Step 2 is an Executive, the Employer will reimburse travel and per diem for the steward to attend the Step 2 grievance meeting. - (f) By mutual agreement of the local parties, the face-to-face meetings for appraisal grievances (at either Step 2 or Step 3) may be held telephonically or by other electronic means. - 5.
+The Step 3 meeting will then be held telephonically or by other electronic means unless the participants are in the commuting area of the Step 3 meeting. - (e) If the hearing official for Step 2 is an Executive, the Employer will reimburse travel and per diem for the steward to attend the Step 2 grievance meeting. - (f) By mutual agreement of the local parties, the face-to-face meetings for appraisal grievances (at either Step 2 or Step 3) may be held telephonically or by other electronic means - 5.
 For grievance meetings held pursuant to Article 41, Section 7: - (a) One (1) steward, appointed by the Chapter that filed the grievance, may attend Step 1 grievance meetings.
-No travel and per diem is authorized for any Step 1 grievance meetings. - (b) Only one (1) steward, appointed by the Chapter that filed the grievance, may participate in Step 2 meetings by telephone or other electronic means.
-Where the parties are co-located, at the option of either party, the meetings may be held face-to-face; however no local travel is authorized for such meetings. - (c) One (1) steward, appointed by the Chapter that filed the grievance, may attend third step grievance meetings.
-The Employer will reimburse travel and per diem for the steward appointed by the Chapter that filed the grievance to attend the Step 3 grievance meeting.
-One (1) additional steward may also attend the Step 3 meeting if located in the commuting area of the meeting.
-By mutual agreement of the local parties, the Step 3 meeting may be held via telephone or other electronic means. - 6.
-The Employer will pay the travel and per diem expenses for up to four (4) stewards, unless more are authorized to attend under Article 47, subsection 1B1 for the following:
+No travel and per